 Mdina the silent city, is one of Europe’s finest ancient walled city.
 It is situated in the centre of the island of Malta at 200 metres above sea level.
 The city is a mixture of Baroque and medieval architecture and was the Capital city of Malta until the arrival of the Knights of Malta in 1530.

-Malta was handed over to the Knights of St. John in 1530.
+In the year 1530, Malta was handed over to the Knights of St. John.
 The swearing in of each of the Grand Masters who took over the reign of Malta was conducted in Mdina.

-A strong earth quake in 1693 damaged many buildings especially the Cathedral and a new one was built.
+A strong earthquake in 1693 damaged many buildings especially the Cathedral.
+A new cathedral had to be build due to the amount of damage it had.
 So when certain buildings were restructured it was decided to rebuild them in the Baroque style.

 The entrance which we find today is not the original one and was designed by Charles Francois de Mondion in 1724 for Grand Master of the Order of St. John, Manoel de Vilhena.
 When one is entering Mdina one is able to see the coat of arms of the Grand Master Manoel de Vilhena, representing his outstanding successes during his war.

 The Grand Master had decided to enlarge the Vilhena palace and for this purpose he had to shift the position of the gate sideways.
 It is still visible today from the outside.